hyurl/modelar/README.md

 - `OracleDB` see [modelar-oracle-adapter](https://github.com/Hyurl/modelar-oracle-adapter).
 - `DB2` see [modelar-ibmdb-adapter](https://github.com/Hyurl/modelar-ibmdb-adapter).

-Not all adapters are installed automatically, only `MySQL/MariaDB` and `PostgreSQL` are internally included, you must manually install other adapters if you're going to use them.
+Not all adapters are installed automatically, only `MySQL/MariaDB` (since 3.0.4) are internally included, you must manually install other adapters if you're going to use them.

-Modelar is still growing, more databases might be supported in future versions.

 ## What can I do with this module?